DNFS-VNE: Deep Neuro Fuzzy System Driven Virtual Network Embedding: Algorithm Design of DNFS-VNE

 \subsection{Model Composition}

-Based on the general paradigm of DNFS shown in Fig.~\ref{fig:2}, the proposed DNFS-VNE model diagram is shown in Fig.~\ref{fig:3}.
+Based on the general paradigm of DNFS shown in Fig.~\ref{fig:2}, the policy network diagram of the proposed DNFS-VNE algorithm is shown in Fig.~\ref{fig:3}.
 Specifically, it also contains five blocks, which are the input block, fuzzification block, fuzzy rule block, defuzzification block, and output block.
 The specific details of each block are as follows: